Portion/Yield:Makes 12 muffins

 - 90g plain flour

-- 90g fruity muesli
+- 90g unsweetened fruity muesli

-- 75g unsalted butter, at room temperature
+- 75g unsalted butter, softened

 - 50g golden syrup

-For the Muffin Batter
+For the muffins

 - 200g plain flour

-- 1tsp baking powder
+- 1 teaspoon baking powder

-- 1tsp ground ginger
+- 1 teaspoon ground ginger

-- Pinch of salt
+- a pinch of table salt

-- 2 medium free range eggs
+- 2 medium eggs, lightly beaten

-- 65g unsalted butter, melted
+- 65g unsalted butter, melted, plus extra for greasing

-In a separate bowl mix the yoghurt, egg and melted butter.
-Sift the flour mixture for the second time over the yoghurt mixture and add the150g baked crumble mix and sugar, gently fold the dry ingredients into the wet batter, do not over mix the batter, it does not matter if it is slightly lumpy.
+Sift the flour, baking powder, ginger and salt into a mixing bowl.
+In a separate large mixing bowl, mix together the yogurt, eggs and melted butter.
+Sift the flour mixture (for a second time) over the yogurt mixture and then add 150g of the baked crumble mixture and the sugar, gently folding the dry ingredients into the wet batter, being careful not to over-mix the batter – it doesn’t matter if it is slightly lumpy.